dimejioyediran/dimejioyediran/README.md

 # Hi there, I'm Oladimeji 👋

 I'm a **Cybersecurity enthusiast** with a growing focus on **Security Compliance, Governance, and Risk Management (GRC)**.
-I’m passionate about ethical hacking, vulnerability research, and aligning security controls with business and regulatory requirements.
+With a background in business administration, I’m passionate about business analysis, grc, ethical hacking, vulnerability research, and aligning security controls with business and regulatory requirements.

 I’m currently developing both my **technical cybersecurity skills** and my understanding of how security integrates with governance, compliance, and organizational processes.